eschweitzer78/gps-design-systems-lwc/README.md

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcmPIAS" title="sfGpsDsFrGovFull">this link</a> to install the `sfGpsDsFrGov` unlocked package in your org (with `sfGpsDs` included).

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcmUIAS" title="sfGpsDsUkGovFull">this link</a> to install the `sfGpsDsUkGov` unlocked package in your org (with `sfGpsDs included`).

+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t000000000000000" title="sfGpsDsCaOnFull">this link</a> to install the `sfGpsDsCaOn` unlocked package in your org (with `sfGpsDs included`).

 ## Installing the production versions using Unlocked Packages